Nadihat/Repeater-Divination/README.md

 MKabbalahv2.py is 888k `THINK_DEPTH` and contains Excessive (too much) and Deficient (too little) Sephiroth.
 This gives in total 30 possible meanings for each slot and is I believe better than involving the Qlippoth (the evil side).
 This version doesn't have the Lightning Flash (the proper order that is always the same)

 MKabbalahv3.py shifts the B/E/D rate to 50/25/25.
-It is the latest version.
+MKabbalahv4.py adds the 22 Paths.
+MKabbalahv5.py adds a Variable Path Reading.
+MKabbalahv6.py adds the Horizontal Reading (Archetypal/Creative/Formative/Material)
+MKabbalahv7.py changes the path logic to be a 25% roll, determined by hashes.
+The tool said v6 is a balanced, useful tool, whereas v7 is "lost in fog and moonlight" and may deliver "soft, unclear" answers.

+So I would use v6 for now.

 MKabbalah.py is an old version that hashes little compared to v2.
 HKabbalah.py was a transition version.